IDNameDescriptionLinksSegmentsActions

 98Cape Cod Canal BikewayThe paved Cape Cod Canal Bikeway runs on both sides of the canal.
 There are 7 miles of path on the north side and 6.5 miles on the south side.2

 99Charles River Bike PathThe path follows both shores of the Charles River from Boston, Massachusetts to Norumbega Park in Newton, passing through Watertown and Waltham.
-The path consists of several segments in the Charles River Reservation separated by road and bridge crossings and forms part of the planned East Coast Greenway.23
+The path consists of several segments in the Charles River Reservation separated by road and bridge crossings and forms part of the planned East Coast Greenway.
+Also known as the Dr. Paul Dudley Path.36

 100Riverdale Parkway Bike Path